Quick Contact

 Not sure how the exchange rate will influence your ability to buy delicious carbs while on holiday?
 There are two main systems used to determine a currency’s exchange rate – a floating exchange system and a pegged exchange system.

-• Pegged Exchange – This is when the exchange rate is set and artificially maintained by the government as the rate is pegged to another country’s currency, often the USD.
+- Pegged Exchange – This is when the exchange rate is set and artificially maintained by the government as the rate is pegged to another country’s currency, often the USD.
 In this instance, rates don’t fluctuate on a daily basis.

-For instance, the rate of exchange between AUD and USD changes daily.
+For instance, the rate of exchange between AUD and USD changes constantly..
 On the other hand, the Hong Kong dollar is pegged to the US dollar, at a rate of 5.65 HK$ = 1 USD.
 This means you can be certain that if you exchange $100 USD into HKD, you’d get $565 HKD.
 Simple right?

 Why Do Exchange Rates Change?